List of Roblox games: Arsenal

 Arsenal is a first-person shooter game released in 2015.
-Created by game development group Rolve, Arsenal consists of 6 gamemodes: Standard, Competitive, Randomizer, Gun Rotation, Railgun Royale, and Concussion Mania.
+Created by game development group Rolve (stylized as ROLVe), Arsenal consists of 6 gamemodes: Standard, Competitive, Randomizer, Gun Rotation, Railgun Royale, and Concussion Mania.
 The objective of Arsenal is to get as many kills as possible, getting a new gun each time you get a consecutive kill on a player.
 Barry Stevens, writing for Entertainment Focus, compared Arsenal to Counter-Strike: Global Offensive.
 Players could also earn or buy a variety of skins for their character.

 Arsenal was included in the Roblox Egg Hunt 2019: Scrambled in Time.
-Arsenal won Best Sound Design, Best Game Trailer, and Game of the Year at the 7th Bloxy Awards, as well as Best Shooter Experience in the 2024 Roblox Innovation Awards.
-Arsenal was also nominated for Best Live Event in the 8th Bloxy Awards.
+Arsenal won Best Sound Design, Best Game Trailer, and Game of the Year at the 7th Bloxy Awards, as well as the Best Shooter Experience in the 2024 Roblox Innovation Awards.
+Arsenal was also nominated for "Best Live Event" in the 8th Bloxy Awards.
 In June 2020, Arsenal became the first first-person shooter game on Roblox to get to 1 billion visits.
 In April 2022, Arsenal partnered with Prime Gaming to give Amazon Prime subscribers both skins and emotes in the game, alongside an avatar item in Roblox.

 Bee Swarm Simulator

 Bee Swarm Simulator is an incremental game developed by Onett where bees follow players around.
 The bees help collect pollen to convert into honey and attack hostile mobs.
 The game uses quests, events and other features to hook its players into continuing to play the game.
 Sophia Kim, writing for Los Angeles Times High School Insider, commended the game's simplicity, elaborating that "it doesn't strive to sugarcoat anything at all", further praising its addictivity.
-The game participated in various Roblox events throughout 2024, alongside a 2020 Egg Hunt event.
+The game participated in various Roblox events throughout 2024 and paticipated in a 2020 Egg Hunt event.

 Brookhaven RP

-Brookhaven RP (also known as Brookhaven) is a massively multiplayer online game released in 2020.
+Brookhaven RP (also known as Brookhaven) is a massively multiplayer online role-playing game released in 2020.
 Created by game developer Wolfpaq, the game allows players to roleplay in the titular virtual city, with a variety of houses and vehicles.
 The game was cited as a key example of the roleplay genre that several prominent Roblox games are a part of.
 Brookhaven RP once had around 800,000 concurrent players at one time.
 The game was nominated for "Favorite Video Game" at the 2022 Kids' Choice Awards and 2023 Kids' Choice Awards.
 On February 5, 2025, Brookhaven RP was acquired by another game developer, Voldex, with funding from Raine Partners and Shamrock Capital.